Into the Ring: A Closer Look at The History of Boxing

 In 1838, they released the London Prize Ring Rules, which was practiced both in Britain and the United States.
 These rules set fouls (kicking, biting, low blows, head butting) and allowed short rests between rounds.

-However, modern boxing as we know it is defined largely by The Queensberry Rules which firmly set the length of the rounds, and a point system that rewarded a boxer’s technique and skill.
-These were developed by John Graham Chambers of the Amateur Athletic Club, with the support of John Sholto Douglas, the 9th marquess of Queensberry (who the rules were named after).
+However, modern boxing as we know it is defined largely by The Queensberry Rules which firmly set the length of the rounds, and a point scoring system that rewarded a boxer’s technique and skill.
+Also known as the queensburry rules, these were developed by John Graham Chambers of the Amateur Athletic Club, with the support of John Sholto Douglas, the 9th marquess of Queensberry (who the rules were named after).

 The Queensberry Rules also established weight divisions and mandated that boxers had to be matched with opponents of similar height and physical frame.